sesnelson/sociology723/completed/README.md

-# Homework code and html/docx files for soc723 Spring 2023
+# Homework for Soc 723 Spring 2023